 If you withdraw, are removed from the study, or the study is stopped, you may continue to receive care like you normally would if you were not in this study.
-Also, you will no longer be able to use the BP system and you must return the BP system and all related supplies to the study staff.
+Also, you will no longer be able to use the BP system and you must return the BP system and CGM system with all related supplies to the study staff.